-Vaccine mandates and proof of vaccination
+COVID-19 vaccine mandates and proof of vaccination

 protected ground, such as religious beliefs, that supports that the person cannot be vaccinated.

 - A business may use other methods of accommodating a person who is not vaccinated.
-For instance, rather than permitting them to physically enter the store, offering curbside pickup would also meet a business’s human rights responsibilities.
+For instance, rather than permitting them to physically enter a store, offering curbside pickup would also meet a business’s human rights responsibilities.

 Topics covered are:

-The Alberta Human Rights Commission has been receiving a high volume of requests for information about the government’s public health requirements related to vaccination, proof of vaccination requirements, and masking requirements.
+The Alberta Human Rights Commission has received a high volume of requests for information about public health requirements related to vaccination and masking requirements.
 This statement is intended to clarify when and how the

 This statement is not intended as legal advice, nor is it a statement about how a Tribunal may determine any particular complaint.
-Rather, it is intended to provide a basic understanding of the implications of the public health requirements as they relate to human rights, and the possible ways the
+Rather, it is intended to provide a basic understanding of how public health requirements relate to human rights, and the possible ways the

 may affect individuals’ rights.
-Contact a lawyer

 for legal advice.